Anatomy

 You can place the full component in a contextual side panel on a page or as a related item, where the attachments are associated with specific records.

-In this example, the attachment component is configured in the contextual side panel.
+Example of the full version of the attachment component configured in the contextual side panel.

 The attachments component comes in full and compact versions.
 The full version is often seen with a contextual side panel, while the compact version is often placed inside a card or modal.